emilbra/emilbra.github.io/_posts/2021-02-04-What-Have-I-Been-Up-To.markdown

 ## Got kind of addicted to Warzone

 Me and some friends from NTNU recently started playing COD: WarZone.
-Its fun, but when i start playing times goes way faster than what it does when i do something i should be doing.
+Its fun, but when i start playing time goes way faster than what it does when i do something i should be doing.
 "*im not addicted, i swear*"